 Concerning validation of the results, first we have noticed the enthusiasm of clinicians who have either seen demos of our work or have used it.
 Moreover, we have obtained such good results for very different kinds of medical images.
 We can assess of the fact that our paths are acceptable from the good quality of the virtual endoscopy video generated.
 Indeed, our work has been integrated in the next version of EasyVision Workstation delivered by Philips Medical Systems.
-A more thorough systematic validation is currently made by colleagues at Philips Medical Systems together with clinicians.
+A more thorough systematic validation has been made with colleagues at Philips Medical Systems together with clinicians, and a paper has been presented in (Truyen et al., 2001).